-The Dana-Farber/Boston Children's Cancer and Blood Disorders Center provides the combined expertise of Boston Children's Hospital and the Dana-Farber Cancer Institute for the comprehensive medical and surgical care of both benign and malignant bone and soft tissue tumors in children and teens.
+If your child's tumor is malignant, the Bone and Soft Tissue Tumor Program at the Dana-Farber/Boston Children's Cancer and Blood Disorders Center combines the expertise of Boston Children's Hospital and Dana-Farber Cancer Institute for the comprehensive medical and surgical care of malignant bone and soft tissue tumors in children and teens.

-Dana-Farber/Boston Children’s Cancer and Blood Disorders Center offers a multidisciplinary treatment approach to care for each child.
-We provide long-term pediatric cancer treatment and support through Dana-Farber’s David B. Perini, Jr. Quality of Life Clinic.
+Dana-Farber/Boston Children’s Cancer and Blood Disorders Center offers a multidisciplinary treatment approach to care for children with malignant tumors.
+Because we are New England’s Phase I referral center for the Children’s Oncology Group—an international consortium of cancer treatment centers that conducts studies of pediatric cancers—we also offer clinical trials that are unavailable at other regional centers.
+Further, we provide long-term pediatric cancer treatment and support through Dana-Farber/Boston Children’s David B. Perini, Jr. Quality of Life Clinic.

 Dana-Farber/Boston Children’s Cancer and Blood Disorders Center was one of the first childhood cancer care centers in the country to use adjuvant chemotherapy and to perform limb salvage surgery for pediatric oncology patients with osteosarcoma, an aggressive bone tumor.

-Most recently, our center has been involved in a long-term follow-up study to learn about quality of life and outcomes for limb salvage surgery, rotationplasty and amputation for children who have sarcoma of the lower leg.
-The team is also researching the effectiveness of non-invasive vs. open treatments for aneurysmal bone cysts.
+Our center also has been involved in a long-term follow-up study to learn about quality of life and outcomes for limb salvage surgery, rotationplasty and amputation for children who have had sarcoma of the lower leg.